-Our audit committee consists of Messrs, Epstein and Bell and Ms. Rottenberg, with Mr. Epstein serving as chair.
+Our audit committee consists of Messrs.
+Epstein and Bell and Ms. Rottenberg, with Mr. Epstein serving as chair.
 Mr. Epstein has extensive experience as a Chief Financial Officer, including at Oracle and DoubleClick.
 Each member of our audit committee meets the requirements for independence under the NYSE Listing Standards and Securities and Exchange Commission ("SEC") rules (and Ms. Dubinsky met such requirements during her service on our audit committee).
 Each member of our audit committee also meets the financial literacy and sophistication requirements of the NYSE Listing Standards (and Ms. Dubinsky met such requirements during her service on our audit committee).
 In addition, our board of directors has determined that Mr. Epstein is an audit committee financial expert within the meaning of Item 407(d) of Regulation S-K under the Securities Act of 1933, as amended (the "Securities Act").
+No member of our audit committee of our audit committee of the maximum audit committee of the Securities Act of 1933, as a mended (the "Securities Act").

-No member of our audit committee may simultaneously serve on the audit committee of more than three public companies unless our board of directors determines that such simultaneous service would not impair the ability of such member to effectively serve on our audit committee.
+more than three public companies unless our board of directors determines that such simultaneous service would not impair the ability of such member to effectively serve on our audit committee.